ShowControl/ScriptRenderEngine/README.md

-#Script Parse Module
+#Script Render Module

-Simple module that takes text from a script file (or TK entity), and parses the text and tags into a data-structure useful for managinig and editing the script.
+This module takes input from the ScriptParseModule in the form of a parsed script data-structure.
+This module is able to render that structure into a tk Text widget.